Copyright law of the Philippines: Dating show alleged copyright infringement

-The Supreme Court ruled on January 28, 1999 that the format or mechanics of a television show is not included in the list of the protected work provided by Presidential Decree no. 49 and Republic Act No. 8293.
+The Supreme Court ruled on January 28, 1999, that the format or mechanics of a television show is not included in the list of the protected work provided by Presidential Decree no. 49 and Republic Act No. 8293.
 It further state that copyright, in the strict sense of the term, is purely a statutory right and does not extend to an idea, procedure, process, system, method or operation, concept, principles or discovery regardless of the form to which it is described, explained, and illustrated or embodied in the work.

 Pearl & Dean Philippines vs. Shoemart

-Pearl and Dean Philippines is a corporation engaged in the manufacture of advertising display units simply referred to as light boxes.
-In 1985, Pearl and Dean negotiated with Shoemart, Inc. (now SM Prime Holdings) for the lease and installation of the light boxes in SM Makati and SM Cubao.
-Only SM Makati was signed but later rescinded by Pearl and Dean due to non-performance of their terms.
-Years later, Pearl and Dean found out that exact copies of its light boxes were installed at different SM stores.
+Pearl & Dean Philippines is an out-of-home advertising company.
+In 1985, Pearl and Dean negotiated with Shoemart, Inc. (now SM Prime Holdings) for the lease and installation of lightboxes (two-sided structures lit by fluorescent lighting often used for advertising and store/mall directories) in SM Makati and SM Cubao.
+Only SM Makati was signed but later rescinded by Pearl & Dean due to non-performance of their terms.
+Years later, Pearl & Dean found out that exact copies of its light boxes were installed at different SM stores.
 It was further discovered that SM's sister company North Edsa Marketing Inc. (NEMI), sold advertising space in lighted display units located in SM's different branches.